brigadecore/brigade/sdk/README.md

 The Brigade 2 SDK for Go provides Go language bindings for the new Brigade 2 API.

-This SDK remains under development, but has been made publicly availably sooner rather than later in order to unblock Brigade contibutors who wish to work on Brigade 2 compatible gateways (or other tools).
-It should be _relatively_ stable, but please do expect occassional, minor breakages at this juncture.
+This SDK remains under development, but has been made publicly available sooner rather than later in order to unblock Brigade contributors who wish to work on Brigade 2 compatible gateways (or other tools).
+It should be _relatively_ stable, but please do expect occasional, minor breakages at this juncture.

 As Brigade 2 development continues, its own non-API components, including its scheduler and CLI, will eventually become consumers of this SDK.
 In the meantime